-The most famous and visited of the fortified churches in Transylvania, it is located on a small hill in the center of Biertan village, about 80 km north of Sibiu, surrounded by forests and farms.
-Once a thriving medieval settlement and the center of Saxon ethnics in Transylvania, the village still preserves parts of its authentic architecture.
-The majestic site of Biertan includes the imposing church built at the beginning of 15th century, as well as three defensive structures around it, developed through the next centuries.
+Probably the most famous in Transylvania, the fortified church of Biertan is located on a small hill in the center of a picturesque village, about 80 km north of Sibiu.
+Once a thriving medieval settlement and the center of the Saxon population in Transylvania, the village still preserves parts of its authentic architecture.
+The architectural complex of Biertan includes the imposing church built at the beginning of 15th century, as well as three defensive structures around it, developed over the next centuries.
 The late Gothic church is monumental and has amazing architectural and artistic features.
-Most of these rich elements are truly unique and around 500 years old.
-The impressive northern altar is unique in Europe and was built by craftsmen from Nurnberg and Vienna, featuring 28 unique religious paintings.
-Another unique and original feature is the sacristy door locking system, with 19 locks operated by a single key, developed in 1515.
-The three consecutive walls have several towers and ramparts, while the entrance is possible through a covered stairway tunnel.
-There is an official short panoramic path that explores the nearby hills and offers stunning views of the village and fortified church.
+Most of these rich elements are around 500 years old and quite spectacular.
+The impressive northern altar is unique in Europe and was built by craftsmen from Nuremberg and Vienna, featuring 28 amazing religious paintings.
+Another original feature is the sacristy door locking system developed in 1515, with 19 locks operated by a single key.
+There are three consecutive walls that have several towers and we can reach the interior through a covered stairway gallery.
+There is also a short panoramic tourist path that explores the nearby hills and offers stunning views of the village and church.

 The Fortified Church of Prejmer

 The fortified church of Prejmer is located in the village by the same name, 15 kilometers east from the city of Brașov.
-The imposing monument was started by the Teuton Knights around 1218 and continued in the following centuries, featuring a beautiful late Gothic architecture.
+The imposing monument was started by the Teutonic Knights around 1218 and continued in the following centuries, featuring beautiful late Gothic architecture.
 It is the largest and best preserved medieval fortified church in Eastern Europe, as well as the only one in Transylvania built on a Greek cross structure.
-Probably the most amazing feature of the church interior is the unique and superb altar piece with beautiful paintings, dating around 1450.
-Starting with the 15th century, the church fortifications are built to defend against Ottoman attacks.
-These include 12 meters high and 3-4 meters thick walls that form a circular structure around the church, including hundreds of rooms on four stories inside.
-These amazingly original interior spaces were used as living and storage spaces, each room being inherited by families inside the community.
+Probably the most amazing feature of the church interior is the unique altarpiece with superb paintings, dated around 1450.
+Starting with the 15th century, the church fortifications were built to defend against Ottoman attacks.
+These include 12 meters high, and 3-4 meters thick walls that form a circular structure around the church, having hundreds of rooms on four floors developed inside.
+The amazingly original interior spaces were used as living and storage spaces, each room being inherited by families inside the community.
 They are still beautifully preserved and quite unique in the world.
 The defensive structures are truly exceptional, the fortress resisting around 5o Ottoman attacks.

 The Fortified Church of Viscri

 During the last decades, the lovely Saxon village of Viscri has become famous at an international level.
-It is mostly known following the visits of Prince Charles of Wales, after he bought a house inside village.
+It is mostly known for the frequent visits of King Charles III, after he bought a house in the village.
 Located in the countryside between Brașov and Sighișoara, Viscri is regarded as one of the most authentic villages of Transylvania, although thousands of travelers visit each year.
-Considered as the most beautiful of the UNESCO fortified churches, it is located on a small hill surrounded by strong walls with two bastions and two towers.
-Built in the 13th century by Saxon settlers, the Romanic church presents some unique features, while the fortification walls are 7 meters tall, although parts of the them have not been preserved.
+The fortified church of Viscri is considered as the most beautiful on the UNESCO list.
+We can find it on a small hill surrounded by strong walls with two bastions and two towers.
+Built in the 13th century by Saxon settlers, the Romanesque church presents some unique features, while the fortification walls are 7 meters tall, although parts of them have not been preserved.
 Apart from the fortified church, the village of Viscri also features traditional rural architecture, accommodation in authentic houses and ecotourism activities.

 The Fortified Church of Dârjiu